 Have you ever been so nervous or embarrassed that you felt your face turn bright red?
 If so, you experienced an acute, temporary stress response.
-Stress can exert a number of negative effects on overall skin wellness, as well as amplify various skin conditions like eczema, hair loss, acne, and psoriasis.
+Stress can exert several adverse effects on overall skin wellness and amplify skin conditions like eczema, hair loss, acne, and psoriasis.

-Psychological stress also plays important roles in skin’s inflammation responses, barrier function and wound healing.
+Psychological stress also plays an essential role in skin inflammation responses, barrier function, and wound healing.
 Plus, long-term chronic stress can lead to premature skin aging.

 How Skincare Can Benefit Your Mental Health

-Dermatologists have long endorsed the benefits of skincare for the health of your skin, but here we’ll be exploring how using your skincare routine as a form of self-care can also benefit your mental health, reduce stress and increase your self-confidence.
+Dermatologists have long endorsed the benefits of skincare for the health of your skin.
+Still, here we’ll be exploring how using your skincare routine as a form of self-care can also benefit your mental health, reduce stress and increase your self-confidence.